Gordon Plaza was sold as a dream for Black home buyers. It was a toxic nightmare.

 Outraged, Perkins was one of many homeowners who refused to let contractors touch his property, fearing the dust they created would sicken his family.
 He believes every level of government — federal, state and local — failed him.

-That included Landrieu, the White mayor who fought for civil rights and Morial, the first Black mayor who rode into office on the votes of a new Black voting majority.
+That included Morial, the first Black mayor who rode into office on the votes of a new Black voting majority.

-Years later, Marc Morial and Mitch Landrieu, the sons of those early mayors, expressed sympathy for Gordon Plaza residents after becoming mayors themselves.
-Meanwhile, city lawyers fiercely fought the residents in court and refused to pay damages.
+Years later, Marc Morial and Mitch Landrieu, the sons of mayors who governed when the development was new, expressed sympathy for Gordon Plaza residents after becoming mayors themselves.
+Meanwhile, city lawyers fiercely fought the residents in court and refused to pay damages during their terms.

 Mitch Landrieu, now the infrastructure czar for President Biden, did not respond to requests for comment.
 Marc Morial, president and chief executive of the National Urban League, a civil rights group, said the neighborhood was divided over the relocation effort.